 Notes

-- This recipe makes a mild chili.
-For a spicier chili, add diced jalapenos with your bell pepper, or add additional red pepper flakes and cayenne pepper (to taste).
+- For a spicier chili: Substitute bell pepper with 3 jalapenos, or add additional red pepper flakes and cayenne pepper (to taste).

-- Slow cooker chili leftovers will keep in the refrigerator for 3 to 4 days.
+- Storage: Slow cooker chili leftovers will keep in the refrigerator for 3 to 4 days.

-- Top with sour cream, shredded cheese, chives, crumbled bacon, or fresh jalapenos.
+- Toppings: Top with sour cream, shredded cheese, chives, crumbled bacon, or fresh jalapenos.

 So good!
 My go to chili recipe